notzabir/notzabir/README.md

 # 👨‍💻 About Me:
 ---
-- 🔭 I’m currently working on **my summer Internsip at EBL**
+- 🔭 I’m currently working on **as an Undergraduate Research Assistant at Data Mining Lab, UTD**

+- 🤝 I recently completed **my Summer 2025 internship as a SWE at Eastern Bank PLC (EBL)**

 - 🌱 I’m currently learning **Mobile and IOS development, also cloud computing**

 - 👯 I’m looking to collaborate on **open source AI/ML projects**

-- 🤝 I’m looking for **Internships in SWE/SDE roles and looking for research oppurtunities on AI/ML**
+- 🤝 I’m looking for **Internships in SWE/SDE roles and research oppurtunities on AI/ML/DL**

 - 👨‍💻 All of my hackathon projects are available at [devpost.com/notzabir](devpost.com/notzabir)